malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 The structural relaxation of the Trimer molecule is shown in @fig:isf.
 At low temperatures ($T=1.25$ to $T=1.4$)
-the relaxation of the intermediate scattering function takes place through a two-step process, comprised of an initial relaxation to a plateau that starts around \num{1e4} timesteps, followed by a secondary relaxation.
+the relaxation of the self-intermediate scattering function takes place through a two-step process, comprised of an initial relaxation to a plateau that starts around \num{1e4} timesteps, followed by a secondary relaxation.